BHHgaming/vincula/README.md

 # vincula
-This is the rewrite of jailtapper i wanted to release this because i dont work on jailtapper or vincula anymore
+This is the rewrite of jailtapper i wanted to release this because i dont work on jailtapper or vincula anymore plus its broken